Safety and Profitability: The £22.9bn Cost of Non-Compliance

 4. Lost Opportunities

 Ever lost a major contract because your safety record didn’t stack up?
 It happens more than you think.
-Many clients, especially in high-risk industries, are demanding evidence of robust safety cultures before signing on the dotted line.
+Many clients, especially in high-risk industries, are demanding documented evidence of a working safety culture before signing on the dotted line.
 Fail to meet their standards, and you’re out of the running.

 The bottom line?
 Non-compliance is a bet against your own future.
 And it’s a bet you can’t afford to lose.